frc5687/2021-tutorial/README.md

 * You may also be required to create Atlassian, Oracle, and JetBrains accounts in order to download their tools.

 ### Setting up your tools

+Note: All tool setup is dependent on having Admin rights on your local machine.
+If you don't have admin right please see Amos Cooper to get that sussed out.

 1. [Install WPILib](https://docs.wpilib.org/en/stable/docs/zero-to-robot/step-2/wpilib-setup.html)
 2. Download VS Code for Single Install
 3. Install these tools: